wellcomecollection/wellcomecollection.org/cardigan_beta/stories/documentation/principles/README.md

 **The site will contain a living design system**

-All components will be displayed in a design system, which shares it’s code with the main website, ensuring it stays up to date.
+All components will be displayed in a design system, which shares its code with the main website, ensuring it stays up to date.

 A design system will help us to deliver a consistent user experience and promote the reuse of code.
 It also serves as a reference point for team members and a useful onboarding tool.